 Prong collar: It is designed to provide the right amount of pressure around the neck, requiring a lighter correction.
 It has a menacing look, but a quality collar should have rounded ends.
 The sensation is similar to how the dog’s Mother corrected him as a young puppy.
 The mother briefly grabs the whelp by the neck with her teeth.
 A correction with this tool psychologically has meaning to the dog.

 E-collar/Static collar: The remote collar allows a trainer to interrupt, shape and correct a dog’s behavior.
 It is important to find the minimum level that will stimulate the dog into action.

 Improper use creates confusion for the dog and may reinforce unwanted behaviors.
 Do not be fooled by the slang name.
 Our own fear of electricity and the word ‘shock’ with all its connotations have created trepidation.
 It feels like a slight tingle vibration at low levels, and at higher levels, it feels like a TENS machine that is used to relax muscles in athletes.
 There is no similarity in intensity or feeling to cattle fences or live electric home wiring.

 How to handle those who oppose

 Overwhelming when a friend or family member questions the training tools you use.
-It may seem worse when a complete stranger looks your way or catches you off guard with a comment about the collar on your dog.
-It is your decision how to handle the situation.
+It may seem worse when a stranger looks your way or catches you off guard with a comment about the collar on your dog.
+It is your decision on how to handle the situation.